uccser/cs-unplugged/docs/source/developer/resources.rst

 Setting up the document
 *******************************************************************************
-  1. Create a new layer called ``TEXT`` (Anything on this layer will be ignored during the export to PNG)
+  1. Create a new layer called ``TEXT`` (Anything on this layer will be ignored during the export to PNG).

 Creating a new dynamic text field
 *******************************************************************************
-  1. Create a new transparent rectangular text box in the ``TEXT`` layer
+  1. Create a new transparent rectangular text box in the ``TEXT`` layer.
-  2. Add sample text
+  2. Add sample text.
-  3. Set font, font size and colour
+  3. Set font, font size and colour.
-  4. Position and rotate text box as required
+  4. Position and rotate text box as required.
-  5. Expand text box to define the area in which the text will be allowed
+  5. Expand text box to define the area in which the text will be allowed.
-  6. Give the text box element a unique identifier
+  6. Give the text box element a unique identifier.

       - This is achieved by expanding the ``TEXT`` layer in the layers panel, and double-clicking on the text box element.
       - The identifier must contain lowercase letters only.